Zenamine/docs/pages/cloud/dedicated/creating-multiple-vlans-in-a-vrack/guide.en-us.md

 section: Network Management
 ---

-**Last updated 21st June 2018**
+**Last updated 2018/06/21**

 ## Objective

-The standard [vRack configuration](https://docs.ovh.com/sg/en/dedicated/configuring-vrack-on-dedicated-servers/){.external} enables you to create only one vLAN.
+The standard [vRack configuration](https://docs.ovh.com/worlddedicated/configuring-vrack-on-dedicated-servers/){.external} enables you to create only one vLAN.
 This means that you can only use each IP address once.
 However, with the vRack version 2.0 configuration, you can create up to 4,000 vLANs within a single vRack.
 This means that you can use each IP address up to 4,000 times.

 **This guide will show you how to create multiple vLANs within the vRack.**

 ## Requirements

-* an active [vRack](https://www.ovh.com/sg/solutions/vrack/){.external} service in your account
+* an active [vRack](https://www.ovh.com/world/solutions/vrack/){.external} service in your account
-* two or more [vRack-compatible servers](https://www.ovh.com/sg/dedicated-servers/){.external}
+* two or more [vRack-compatible servers](https://www.ovh.com/world/dedicated-servers/){.external}
 * administrative (root) access to the server via SSH
 * access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}
 * your chosen private IP address range